ehazlett/interlock/docs/content/configuration/getting-started/index.md

 # File
 As Interlock runs in a [Container](https://www.docker.com) there are a few different ways to use a file for configuration.
-The easiest way is to bind mount an external file into an known location in the container.
-For example, if you create the file at `/data/config.toml` you can use this in an Interlock container by running it as follows:
+The easiest way is to bind mount an external file into a known location in the container.
+For example, if you create the file at `/data/config.toml` you can use it by running:

 ```bash
 docker run \